 Flexibility to cancel and get your miles back is one thing.
 But when award fares are cheap, it's even better.

 Delta uses dynamic award pricing, which is a fancy way of saying “we charge you whatever we want.”
 That can sometimes mean sky-high award rates – especially when cash prices for a flight are high.
-But as airlines have slashed prices to try to drum up ticket sales, we've seen some unbelievable SkyMiles flash sales too.
-Just take a look at some of the recent sales we've sent to Thrifty Traveler Premium members for domestic and international flights as far out as winter 2021!
+But as airlines have slashed prices to try to drum up ticket sales, we've seen some unbelievable Delta SkyMiles flash sales come back.
+This is Delta's way of discounting award rates on its own flights, with steep discounts you won't find using other carriers.

+Just take a look at some of the recent sales we've sent to Thrifty Traveler Premium members for domestic and international flights as far out as fall 2023!

 Need more ideas?
 Check out our list of the absolute best ways to use Delta SkyMiles.

 How to Earn Delta SkyMiles

 It’s never too late to earn more SkyMiles for the next great flash sale around the corner.
 And given the flexibility of booking with SkyMiles, that's a wise move.

 From the entry-level Delta SkyMiles® Gold American Express Card to the top-tier Delta SkyMiles® Reserve American Express Card, Delta’s suite of co-branded Amex cards is a solid option.
 But we’ve seen even bigger bonuses on these cards than what’s currently available, so it may be worth waiting.

 Instead, look to the non-Delta Amex cards that earn Membership Rewards Points.
 You can easily transfer Amex points from the Platinum Card® from American Express or the American Express® Gold Card straight to your Delta SkyMiles account.